 The Cistercian monastery in Oliwa was founded in 1186 by prince Sambor I of Gdańsk.
 He brought the monks from Kołbacz, who were led by the first abbot of Oliwa, Dane Bernard Dithard.
 The monastery has received several villages and valuable privileges to obtain income from fishery and mills on the Oliwa stream.
 The original convent had only twelve monks.
 Therefore, they limited themselves only to the construction of a romanesque oratory and wooden residential buildings.
 It was not until the first half of the thirteenth century that the oratory was adapted to the chancel, to which elongated chapels were added.
-At that time, a transept and the main corpus of the church with the length of four spans of the present nave were built, as well as the first brick monastery buildings.
+At that time, a transept and the main corpus of the church with the length of four bays of the present nave were built, as well as the first brick monastery buildings.

 In 1226, the monastery was plundered and burnt by pagan Prussians, and the monks were murdered.
 New monks soon arrived from Kołbacz and began to rebuild, but in 1236 the Prussians again plundered Oliwa.
 The abbey also experienced several Teutonic armed expeditions.
 The knights in the year 1246 burned the monastery, and in 1247 and 1252 plundered it.
 It was a retaliatory strike to the lands of princ Świętopełk, which the Teutonic Knights suspected of inciting the Prussians to uprising.
 After the Gdańsk massacre in 1308, Oliwa, along with all of Pomerania, fell under the rule of the Teutonic Knights.
 Initially, there were numerous conflicts on the property and territorial level between the Cistercian monastery and the Order.
 They expired in 1342, when Grand Master Ludolf König von Wattzau acknowledged all Cistercian claims.

 In 1350, due to the inept cleaning of the kitchen chimney, the church and the monastery were completely consumed by the fire.
 The church was rebuilt in five years, giving it a gothic style.
 The presbytery was extended and an ambulatory was built in place of the liquidated chapels.
 Also the chapel of Holy Cross connecting with it was built.
-The nave was extended by four spans, which made the temple its present size.
+The nave was extended by four bays, which made the temple its present size.
 A great refectory and a lavatory were established at the monastery.

 The beginning of the fifteenth century was not auspicious for the monastery: high taxes imposed by the Teutonic Knights, epidemics and the invasion of the Hussites in 1433.
 When in 1454 the Thirteen Years War broke out, the abbey supported the Prussian Union and the Polish king in the war with the Order.
 Eventually, after the year 1466, as a result of peace in Toruń, Oliwa and the entire Pomerania region passed into Polish hands as Royal Prussia.